Jacorb90/Prestige-Tree/docs/challenges.md

 - currencyInternalName: **optional**, the internal name for that currency
 - currencyLayer: **optional**, the internal name of the layer that currency is stored in.
                  If it's part of a layer, omit.

+- completionLimit: **optional**, the amount of times you can complete this challenge.
+Default is 1 completion.

 - style: **Optional**, A CSS object, which affects this challenge.